 WHAT HEALTHTALKLIVE.COM THINKS

-This is no way endorses any particular laboratory for testing metals; it is merely used as a suggestion to lead you toward the path of natural health in realizing that any metals you may have in your mouth, or that you may be exposed to in your home, at work or at play could effect your health.
+This in no way endorses any particular laboratory for testing metals and/or chemicals; it is merely used as a suggestion to lead you toward the path of wellness by realizing that any metals and/or chemicals you may have in your mouth, or that you may be exposed to in your home, at work or at play could negatively effect your health.